 Third, missing data can potentially bias the result via a differential misclassification bias.
 There are different remedies, although the use of multiple imputation is preferred, which involves constructing a certain number of complete datasets (e.g., n = 50) by imputing the missing variables based on the logistic regression model[28].
-Nonetheless, missing data with differential misclassification is not a major problem in Big Data research in health, as diagnosis codes are recorded by healthcare professionals with other clinical/laboratory information being automatically record in electronic systems, unlike as questionnaire studies in which missing data occur due to patients’ preferences to reveal their details (i.e., misclassification bias).
+Nonetheless, missing data with differential misclassifications are not a major problem in Big Data health research, as diagnosis codes are recorded by healthcare professionals, with other clinical/laboratory information being automatically recording in electronic systems.
+This is unlike questionnaire studies in which missing data occur due to patient preferences to reveal their details (i.e. misclassification bias).

 Fourth, some clinical information may be too sophisticated to be recorded[26] (e.g., lifestyle factors, dietary pattern, exercises), incompletely or selectively recorded (e.g., smoking, alcohol use, body mass index, family history), or not represented by the coding system (e.g., bowel preparation in colonoscopy research).
 This may be partially addressed by using other variables as proxies for unmeasured variables.
 For example, chronic pulmonary obstructive disease is a surrogate marker of heavy smoking.
 Certainly, in the most ideal situation, adjusting for a perfect proxy of an unmeasured variable achieves the same effect as adjusting for the variable itself.
 Large healthcare datasets will usually contain a sufficient set of measured surrogate variables, insofar as it represents an overall proxy for relevant unmeasured confounding.
 A more fascinating and precise approach is the analysis of unstructured data within the electronic health records [e.g., natural language processing (NLP) to extract meaningful data from text-based documents that do not fit into relational tables][29].
 As an example, free-text searches outperformed discharge diagnosis coding in the detection of postoperative complications[30].
-In the field of pharmacoepidemiological studies, over-the-counter medication usage is frequently not captured in electronic database system.
-These ‘messy data’ (false, imprecise or missing information), more often representing non-differential misclassification bias instead of a differential one, will usually attenuate any positive association and even towards null[23].
-Generally, a ‘false-negative’ result is preferred to ‘false-positive’ one in epidemiological studies.
+In the field of pharmacoepidemiological studies, over-the-counter medication usage is frequently not captured in electronic database systems.
+These ‘messy data’ (false, imprecise or missing information), more often representing non-differential misclassification bias instead of a differential one, will usually attenuate any positive association, and even trend towards null[23].
+Generally, a ‘false-negative’ result is preferred to a ‘false-positive’ one in epidemiological studies.

-Lastly, ethical concerns over individuals’ right to privacy versus the common good have yet been satisfactorily addressed[31].
-The issue of privacy can be tackled with de-identification of individuals using anonymous identifier (e.g., unique reference keys in terms of numbers and/or letters), although in rare occasions a remote possibility of discerning individuals still exist[23].
+Lastly, ethical concerns over an individual’s right to privacy versus the common good have yet to be satisfactorily addressed[31].
+The issue of privacy can be tackled with de-identification of individuals using anonymous identifiers (e.g., unique reference keys in terms of numbers and/or letters), although in rare occasions a remote possibility of discerning individuals still exists[23].
 For instance, individuals with a very rare disease may be identified via mapping with enough geographical detail.

 Although Big Data analysis generates hypothesis-free predictive models wherein no clear explanation accountable for the outcome may be found, it provides a valuable opportunity to derive hypotheses based on these observations, which may not be otherwise conceivable.
 This strategy (in silico discovery and validation) applies to both candidate biomarkers and therapeutic targets to accelerate the development process for an earlier clinical application.
 In the end, traditionally hypothesis-driven scientific method research should still be applied to validate the results in multi-centre, prospective studies or RCTs.
-Table 1 summarizes the advantages and shortcomings of Big Data analysis in gastroenterology and hepatology research as well as its proposed solutions.
+Table 1 summarizes the advantages and shortcomings of Big Data analysis in gastroenterology and hepatology research, as well as its proposed solutions.

 PROPENSITY SCORE METHODOLOGY IN BIG DATA ANALYSIS